StarfoxMulder/mine_devconnector/README.md

 # DevsConnect
 http://www.devsconnect.com

 Social network for developers.
-Build a profile with
+Create, edit, or delete a profile with
 * a bio
 * your skills
 * a feed of your most recent GitHub repositories